5 Common Summer Turf Issues

 Soil correction that targets the lawn’s pH balance will help control thatch, and aerating will help break up particularly thick layers of thatch.

 If you like to spend time outdoors, you will know that many insects come out in hot weather seasons and can cause issues for your lawn.
+Insects such as grubs, chinch bugs, and sod webworms can cause significant damage to your lawn by feeding on grass roots and blades.
 For example, root-munching insects like white grubs can cause the grass to turn yellow and attract other animals like raccoons and skunks to dig up your property.
 Other insects like sod webworms eat grass blades, which causes lawn patches to be cut too close to the ground.

-Along with insects, diseases and mold can cause significant problems for your lawn.
+Along with insects, diseases, and mold can cause significant problems for your lawn.
 In summer, many lawn diseases attack and can be highly effective due to the turf and plant life being stressed and weakened from drought or other afflictions.
-Infections also arise due to consistent watering after dark and mowing with a dull blade that tears grass, creating more openings for diseases to infect the turf.
+These diseases often occur when lawns are stressed due to poor soil conditions, inadequate watering, or improper mowing practices.
+Some common fungal infections in summer include dollar spot, red thread, and pythium blight.
+Infections also arise from consistent watering after dark and mowing with a dull blade that tears grass, creating more openings for diseases to infect the turf.

 Bare spots and a thin lawn are familiar sights during summer and early fall.
 Spots in your yard with little turf and exposed dirt can be caused by excessive foot traffic, poor soil conditions, grub infestation, fungal disease, and more.
 A thin lawn may result from soil compaction, improper watering or mowing, or insufficient fertilizer.
 Each of these summer turf issues has a different solution: